MattBolitho/enzyme-site/content/getting_started/UsingEnzyme.md

 clang test.c -fplugin=/path/to/Enzyme/enzyme/build/Enzyme/ClangEnzyme-<VERSION>.so -o a.exe
 ```

 Note that if using the LLVM plugin, each version of LLVM will have slightly different command line flags to specifying plugins.
-See [the FAQ](/getting_started/Faq) for more information.
+Please open an issue if you fail to run Enzyme.
 If using the clang plugin, the same command should work independently of version.

 ## Advanced options